shnewto/sheas.blog/posts/2017-cobalt-and-now.md

 Markdown, fought the urge to duplicate the `.liquid` files in the `_layouts` directory without gaining anything from it and finally had something I thought I could run with.
-But now what?
+But then what?
 I've been getting paid to write software for a few years now and I've never had to learn or cemented how to go from local files to a live website 🙃.
 Where does all that happen?
 Do I need a _hosting_ account?
 Which one?
 The words _Digital Ocean droplet_ probably mean